ChurchApps/FreeShowWeb/src/routes/docs/styles/+page.md

 Click on the different active layers to toggle them, useful again if you don't want to show the background in a livestream.

+## Template

+You can set a template to override the output style to get different styles in outputs with the same input, useful for [lower thirds](./outputs#how-to-create-lower-third-display-for-a-live-stream).
+The text color will not be changed by the template if you have a custom color, only if the color remains white (default) will the template text color be applied to the text.

 ## Metadata

 Change the looks of show metadata or a show message, and choose when to display the metadata.